THE MUDDLE FAMILIES

 David and Susan’s ninth child was Reuben Muddle who was born in Framfield and baptised at St Thomas à Becket Church in Framfield on 7 July 1861.
 In the census of 2 April 1871 Reuben, at the age of 9, was living with his parents at Blackboys Common (probably still in Muddles Cottage), and he was going to school.
 Then in the census of 3 April 1881 Reuben, now aged 19, was living with his parents at Blackboys (probably in Muddles Cottage) and he was working as a bricklayer’s labourer.

 Reuben was a bricklayer when at the age of 23 he married 18-year-old Mary Huggett at St Thomas à Becket Church in Framfield on 21 March 1885.
 Mary was the daughter of James and Jane Huggett, her birth had been registered during the 4th quarter of 1866 and she had been baptised at Wilmington Church on 20 January 1867.
 Reuben and Mary didn’t have any children.
 In the census of 5 April 1891 Reuben was working as a carpenter and boarding with the family of William Brown at 27 Southover High Street in Lewes.
 Mary was then visiting the family of blacksmith William Tuppenny at Blackboys and she was described as being a nurse.
 Then in the census of 31 March 1901 Reuben and Mary were living at 42 South Street in Lewes; Reuben was continuing to work as a carpenter and they had Mary’s niece, Clara E Huggett, living with them.
 It’s possible that they had ‘adopted’ this niece as she was shown as their daughter with the surname Muddle on this census, but there are no later records of her marrying or dying as a Muddle so she probably retained the Huggett name.
+In the census of 2 April 1911 Reuben and Mary were still living at 42 South Street in Lewes and Reuben was a carpenter working as for a builder.

 They were living at 67 Annwier Avenue in Lancing when Reuben died on 26 September 1943 at the age of 82; he was buried in St James the Less Churchyard at Lancing on 28 September 1943.
 Probate of Reuben’s will, which valued his effects at £387 15s 5d, was granted on 24 November 1943 by Lewes Probate Registry to gardener Frederick William Martin.
 Two years later Mary was still living at 67 Annwier Avenue when she died on 13 September 1945 at the age of 79; she was buried with her husband in St James the Less Churchyard at Lancing on 18 September 1945.
 Their grave is marked by a small headstone and kerb.